 Graduate Attributes: 1 – 8

-Due Date: 20 June 2014 (Friday) at 5:00 PM (Assignments should include a signed Standard Assignment Cover Sheet)
+Due Date: Swot Week (Friday) at 5:00 PM (Assignments should include a signed Standard Assignment Cover Sheet)

 Tutorial Participation – 10%

 All students in the course are expected to attend and participate in class discussions each week.
 Students are also expected to peer-discuss and review discussion points.
 Students must bring preparation materials to sessions for evidence and reference.